Showing posts with label rise. Show all posts

 The above image shows relatively low anomalies over the Arctic Ocean, with a relatively cool area persisting in the North Atlantic, south of Greenland.
 This appears to reflect heavy melting, slowing down of the Atlantic Meridional Overturning Circulation (AMOC) and strong evaporation followed by more rainfall further down the track of the Gulf Stream, as illustrated by the image on the right.

-The above image also shows very high anomalies over Antarctica and over the Antarctic sea ice.
-This appears to reflect a reversal of the Southern Meridional Overturning Circulation (SMOC).
+The above image also shows high anomalies over parts of Antarctica and Antarctic sea ice.
+This appears to reflect changes to the Southern Meridional Overturning Circulation (SMOC).

 [ marine heatwave in North Pacific ]